DustVIX/Prayer-Times-API/README.md

 # Prayer-Times-API

-A challenge for test my skils about promises and API request
+A challenge to test my skills with promises and API requests.

 Under construction...